Financial Aid Satisfactory Progress

 to be adjusted.

 The determination of drop date will be based on official notification by the student (in any form of writing or from a conversation indicating they are withdrawing) or by using the A&R Office's records within the Banner system.
-At any time a student withdraws from 100% of their classes and ceases official activities on the campus, the percentage completed calculation will be determined, using the Banner system and federally provided worksheets.
+At any time a student withdraws from 100% of their classes and ceases official activities on the campus, the percentage completed calculation will be determined, using the Banner system and/or federally provided worksheets.
 If the records available for their 100% withdrawal date are incomplete or inconclusive, the FAO may use a default point of 50% completion.
-We will perform the calculation within 30 days of completely dropping units and will obtain repayment or a satisfactory repayment agreement within the required timeframe of 45 days post calculation.
+We will perform the calculation within 30 days of becoming aware that the student completely dropped units.
 We will follow the federally mandated order of repayment for the Title IV funds when doing the calculations.

 Once the R2T4 calculation has been completed, the student will be notified of their repayment responsibility and a debit